-13.17 Depositor Protection 20.3 requires UK firms with establishments in the EEA, whose deposits will no longer be protected by the FSCS following exit day to notify affected depositors within one month beginning on the day following exit day.
-Firms should not send these notifications before exit day.
+13.17 Depositor Protection 20.3 requires UK firms with establishments in the EEA, whose deposits will no longer be protected by the FSCS following IP completion day to notify affected depositors within one month beginning on the day following IP completion day.
+Firms should not send these notifications before IP completion day.